apache/mxnet/docs/tutorials/speech_recognition/speech_lstm.md

 . ./cmd.sh
 . ./path.sh

-# SDM - Signle Distant Microphone
+# SDM - Single Distant Microphone
 micid=1 #which mic from array should be used? mic=sdm$micid